How to protect your bar or cafe from a Starbucks lawsuit

 Britton ironically closes the letter with the sentiment that he only wants to “help a business like Starbucks” and “us small business owners need to stick together.”

 But if this situation teaches us anything, it’s that small business owners do need to stick together.
-(Just watch the insureon Protector do what you’ve always wanted to do to box stores.)
 What would happen to your coffee shop if you found yourself in the midst of a trademark fight with a corporate chain that didn’t play so nice?

 If you already have small business insurance, you’d likely have the protection you needed.

-It’s likely that your coffee shop already carries General Liability Insurance for those times when you accidently damage a customer’s property or someone gets injured on your premises and decides to file a claim.
+It’s likely that your coffee shop already carries general liability insurance for those times when you accidentally damage a customer’s property or someone gets injured on your premises and decides to file a claim.
 Those are what we call “physical” injuries and damages.
-But did you know your General Liability Insurance can also cover “non-physical” damages?
+But did you know your general liability insurance can also cover “non-physical” damages?

 Non-physical damages are sometimes called “personal injuries” or “advertising injuries” and they include incidents that harm a third party emotionally or fiscally, even though the injury does not have a physical manifestation.
 Examples of personal injuries include:

-- Libel and slander.
 This is when your business “defames” someone’s character, through the written or spoken word, respectively.
 Libel is becoming a bigger issue for businesses who use social media.
-Check out “How Commercial General Liability Insurance Can Protect You from a $82,630 Tweet” for more information.
+Check out “How commercial general liability insurance can protect you from an $82,630 tweet” for more information.

 Many of these injuries happen unintentionally when small businesses aren’t aware of laws that deal with things like copyright.
-In other situations, a small-business owner, like Jeff Britton of Frappicino fame, will violate a law with the idea that, in the grand scheme of things, the transgression won’t have an impact and will go unnoticed.
+In other situations, a small business owner, like Jeff Britton of Frappicino fame, will violate the law with the idea that, in the grand scheme of things, the transgression won’t have an impact and will go unnoticed.